garethjmsaunders/digital-code-style-guide/htaccess.md

 The .htaccess filename SHOULD be named `.htaccess`: a nameless file with a `.htaccess` extension.

-However, you MAY alternatively name the file `htaccess.acl`.
+Because of how the server is configured, you MAY name the file `htaccess.acl`, although the strong preference is for `.htaccess`.

 Files MUST be saved with Unicode (UTF-8) encoding; saving with the byte-order mark (UTF-8 with BOM) is optional, but recommended.